-The production version of the new CS1 duly appeared at the Motor Cycle Show later that same year and continued as Norton's top-of-the-range sports machine until the introduction of the International.
+The production version of the new CS1 (Camshaft Senior Model 1) duly appeared at the Motor Cycle Show later that same year and continued as Norton's top-of-the-range sports machine until the introduction of the International.

-This landmark sports model is regarded as one of the desirable Norton motorcycles by collectors.
+The CS1 is a landmark sports model and is regarded by collectors and enthusiasts as one of the most desirable Norton motorcycles.